wilsonliaows/docs/connectors/adp_workforce.md

     </tr>
     <tr>
       <td>Custom CA certificate</td>
-      <td>This is the key passphrase for SSL.
-It will be the string used to generate the SSL key.</td>
+      <td>Key passphrase for SSL.
+It should be the same string used to generate the SSL key.</td>
     </tr>
   </tbody>
 </table>